HotDB-Community/hotdb-documents/docs/en/latest/cross-idc-disaster-recovery.md

 #### Deploy a new set of disaster recovery environment

 When deploying the disaster recovery environment, the deployment process of components in master center and DR center are the same as deployment process in single-IDC mode.
-Please refer to the [Manual Deployment](install-and-deploy.md#manual-deployment) chapter of the [Install And Deploy](install-and-deploy.md) document.
+Please refer to the [Manual Deployment](installation-and-deployment.md#manual-deployment) chapter of the [Installation and Deployment](installation-and-deployment.md) document.
 It needs extra attention that the number of data nodes in both IDCs should be the same, and the names should correspond one by one.
 The content below is masterly about the required configuration modification after deployment of the basic components of master center and DR center.

 ##### Parameter configuration modification